Is Dropbox the tool your DTC brand uses to store creative assets and important documents?

 1. It only works for general document management

-Dropbox is built for organising and sharing documents and excels at these things.
-But using it for anything outside of document management is like forcing a square peg into a round hole—it might work, but the experience will be subpar because it wasn’t created for that.
+Dropbox is built for organising and sharing documents.
+But using it for anything outside of document management is like forcing a square peg into a round hole—it just won’t work.

 It’s tempting to stick with Dropbox for all your file management needs.
 But there are better ways to organise your content— we’ll get to them in a minute.

-2. Its user interface is not intuitive 👀
+2. Dropbox’s user interface is not intuitive 👀

 Despite its best efforts, Dropbox is yet to deliver an A+ experience to users.
 Most people struggle with navigating from one section to another in the app and completing basic tasks like file sharing.